Ahlyab/promptopia/README.md

 ## Todo

-- Implement Search
+Implement Search

+- search by prompt
+- search by tag
+- search by username

-- Implement Click on tag
+Implement Click on tag
-- Implement View other profiles
+Implement View other profiles